tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ## Denial of Service

 Malicious clients (or proxies) may send bogus Oblivious DoH queries to targets as a Denial-of-Service (DoS) attack.
 Target servers may throttle processing requests if such an event occurs.
+Additionally, since Targets provide explicit errors upon decryption failure, i.e., if ciphertext decryption fails or if the plaintext DNS message is malformed, Proxies may throttle specific clients in response to these errors.

-Malicious targets or proxies may send bogus answers in response to Oblivious DoH queries.
+Malicious Targets or Proxies may send bogus answers in response to Oblivious DoH queries.
 Response decryption failure is a signal that either the proxy or target is misbehaving.
 Clients can choose to stop using one or both of these servers in the event of such failure.
+However, as above, malicious Targets and Proxies are out of scope for the threat model.

 ## General Proxy Services